 We are dedicated to fostering strong relations with the communities we serve, and believe that our local involvement strengthens the awareness of our brand.
 We support local charities and community causes with events and campaigns to raise funds and supplies for persons in need, and in-kind donations that include production services and free airtime on cable networks.
-We participate in industry initiatives such as the Cable in the Classroom program, under which we provide almost 1,500 schools with free video service and more than 60 schools with free HSD service to over 2,500 government buildings, libraries and not-for-profit hospitals, along with free HSD service to about 200 such sites.
+We participate in industry initiatives such as the Cable in the Classroom program, under which we provide over 1,500 schools with free video service and more than 200 schools with free HSD service.
+We also provide free cable service to about 1,500 government buildings, libraries and not-for-profit hospitals, along with free HSD service to almost 140 such sites.